 How to Determine the Right Injection Speed

-One of the most important factors that impact plastic parts manufacturing quality is the injection molding speed.
-The right injection speed affects on how molten plastic fills into a mold cavity, cools down and form finishes product surface.
-Otherwise, wrong injection speed in injection molding process may cause defects such as short shots, flash, warpage or even unacceptable dimensional differences.
-As a result, engineers and operators need to research and take control over injection molding process to make it more accurate and productive.
+One of the most important factors that impacts plastic parts manufacturing quality is the injection molding speed.
+The right injection speed affects how molten plastic fills into a mold cavity, cools down, and forms the finished product’s surface.
+Otherwise, wrong injection speed in the injection molding process may cause defects such as short shots, flash, warpage, or even unacceptable dimensional differences.
+As a result, engineers and operators need to research and take control over the injection molding process to make it more accurate and productive.

 1. Educate material characteristics